Posts

 August 2, 2021 | 2 minutes

-I’ve been using Fedora for a while, and enjoying it for the most part.
-I did a clean install for Fedora 34 so that I could try out moving from EXT4 to ButterFS.
-I’ve also been using the Sway Window Manager for a while, and been enjoying adapting to the new workflow.
 One issue I’ve been having recently is random freezes while playing video games or watching videos through Firefox.
 I jumped on the IRC channel on Libera Chat for suggestions, and the folks there said it looked like it was more of a kernel issue rather than a Sway issue.
+They recommended that I revert back to a working kernel.